 Whether we like it or not, the term 'freelancer' can sometimes hold people back.
 So how do you tackle this issue?
 How do you move away from the 'freelance' status and all of its misconceptions?
-You appear bigger than you are, that's how.
+You appear more significant than you are; that's how.

-But that sounds so misleading, I hear you say.
+But that sounds so misleading; I hear you say.
 Yes, it can be – but only to a point.
-You see, you can actually make the necessary changes to become more than just you – and it doesn't necessarily mean taking on large overheads like staff or office space.
+You see, you can make the necessary changes to become more than just you – and it doesn't necessarily mean taking on large overheads like staff or office space.

-If you already work with other freelancers and have a nice team of loyal friends who you call upon for bigger jobs, why don't you call yourself an 'agency'.
+If you already work with other freelancers and have an excellent team of loyal friends who you call upon for bigger jobs, why don't you call yourself an 'agency'?
 Clients won't care where your 'team' comes from or how they get paid, just as long as you're capable of doing a great job.

-If you want to look 'big' then you have to ensure your website and email address is professional and gives off the right impression.
+If you want to look 'big', then you have to ensure your website and email address is professional and gives off the right impression.
 For instance, you won't do yourself any favours if your website is clearly hosted on a blogging site.
 And you'll look small if your web design isn't up to scratch.
-As websites are often a first impression, ensure you invest in a decent website and use your own domain and matched email address, e.g. 'www.mywebsite.com' and '[email protected]'.
+As websites are often the first impression, ensure you invest in a decent website and use your domain and matched email address, e.g. 'www.mywebsite.com' and '[email protected]'.

 Virtual PAs and secretaries are a god-send for today's creative freelancers.
-They'll answer your calls when you're not around, they'll sort your post, they'll help with your invoice chasing.
-Some can tweet for you, help with SEO and even provide basic marketing.
-Find someone to help with administrative tasks and it'll not just free up your time, leaving you to concentrate on paid work, it'll make you look bigger than you are.
+They'll answer your calls when you're not around; they'll sort your post, they'll help with your invoice chasing.
+Some can tweet for you, help with SEO and even provide essential marketing.
+Find someone to help with administrative tasks, and it'll not just free up your time, leaving you to concentrate on paid work, it'll make you look bigger than you are.

 Instead of being self-employed, you might find it helpful to form a limited company.
 Operating as a limited company gives customers a sense of confidence in your business – it's like an extra dose of credibility.
 That's because larger firms will often ignore non-limited companies.
 Speak to your accountant today to assess your options.

 Once you've attracted a new client and you're at that initial 'meeting' phase, it's likely they'll ask you about your 'agency' and how it works.
-This is where you absolutely must be honest.
-But if you work collaboratively with a team of freelancers, there's no harm in saying that you have a team of people working with you.
+It's where you absolutely must be honest.
+But if you work collaboratively with a team of freelancers, there's no harm in saying that you have a group of people working with you.
 You're not lying – the only thing you're not telling people is that this 'team' isn't on your company's payroll.

 Nothing makes a company appear larger than active social media accounts, so get tweeting, keep updating that Facebook Page and even create a regular e-newsletter to send out to all your clients.
 By being active on social media, you'll give the impression that you're busy with a large team of people, all working under one roof.

-When you've got lots of work and you can't possibly take on anything new, increase your price on any new quotes you provide.
-It will do no harm to test the water and see if you can charge more.
+When you've got lots of work, and you can't possibly take on anything new, increase your price on any new quotes you provide.
+It will not harm to test the water and see if you can charge more.
 Your mission at this stage is to start earning more money for less time.
-At the moment, you might only 'appear' larger than you actually are but you should be aiming to become larger, so always think 'big'.
+At the moment, you might only 'appear' larger than you are, but you should be aiming to become larger, so always think 'big'.